Tickets

 VISITING THE MUSEUM

-Yes, you may take photos and videos for private, non-commercial use – including in the Infinity Mirror Rooms.
+Yes, you may take photos and videos for private, non-commercial use.
 Please do not use flash, tripods or selfie sticks.

 We recommend arriving 5–10 minutes before your booked time slot to ensure smooth entry.
 You should also factor in any delays caused by traffic or searching for a parking space.